awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

    1. On the **Connectivity** tab, copy the endpoint\.
 Also, note the port number\.
 You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Connect to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MySQLConnect1.png)

+1. Download a SQL client that you can use to connect to the DB instance\.

+   You can connect to an Amazon RDS MySQL DB instance by using tools like the MySQL command line utility\.
+For more information on using the MySQL client, go to [mysql \- The MySQL Command Line Tool](http://dev.mysql.com/doc/refman/5.6/en/mysql.html) in the MySQL documentation\.
+One GUI\-based application you can use to connect is MySQL Workbench\.
+For more information, go to the [ Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.

-1. Enter the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL monitor\.
+1. Connect to the a database on a MySQL DB instance\.
+For example, enter the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL client\.
 Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and provide the master password you used when prompted for a password\.

    ```
    PROMPT> mysql -h <endpoint> -P 3306 -u <mymasteruser> -p